-Based on the feedback we get from our clients, we can confidently say that these are ‘Cape Town’s finest’!
-Most of them have been with us since Wine Desk’s inception 14 years ago.
+Based on the feedback we get from our clients, we can confidently say that these are some of ‘Cape Town’s finest’!
+Most of them have been with us since Wine Desk’s inception 17 years ago.
 If you identify with any of the personalities below, you are very welcome to request that guide for your tour, and if available, we will book them for you.

 At the bottom of the page, you will find sample pics of the vehicles used on our tours.